 Alchemy

-Based on ancient metallurgy, alchemy comes to Western Europe with Arab traders in Spain.
-Spain is a prolific source of cinnabar (HgS), a stone made of sulfur and mercury, beloved by alchemists.
+Based on ancient metallurgy and medicine, alchemy is popular in medieval Spain.
+Spain is already a prolific source of cinnabar (HgS), a stone made of sulfur and mercury, beloved by alchemists.
 In countries such as Arabia alchemy is evolving.

 The Greeks call it "the Egyptian art".
-Highly influenced by Islamic knowledge, alchemy comes into flower at the emerald delta of the Nile during the Greco-Egyptian period.
+Alchemy comes into flower at the emerald delta of the Nile during the Greco-Roman Egyptian period.
 Major figures such as Mary the Jewess and Zosimos of Panopolis live and work in Alexandria.

 Important goals of alchemy include: